Nikita1Belov/Java-Advanced-OOP/module_2/exercise_4/README.md

 There is one method:
 * *GetBalance()*
-The method return the card balance.
+The method returns the card balance.

 * *GetTicketData().*
-The method return the valid variable, there is tikets or no. It returns a list of valid tickets.
+The method returns the valid variable, there is tikets or no. It returns a list of valid tickets.

 * *BuyTicket().*
 The method to buy new ticket.
 It returns status: true or false.
 And can call GetBalance() inside to return the balance.

 * *GetValidTicket().*
-The method return a valid ticket.
+The method returns a valid ticket.
 It Can call GetTicketData() inside.
 It returns a ticket (Ticket class).

 * *Load().*
 The method allows to amount the card balance.
 It returns true or false.